 - Start a new tradition and have the celebration at a different location.

 The ideas listed above may be helpful to you, and they may not.
 Each person is on an individual grief journey and will have to do what works best for them.
-I think the most important thing for me in my grief is to focus on the holiday season and what it represents.
-It is not about the presents, the tree, cards, food, or even the gatherings.
-It is about a Messiah being born who would one day save us from this world.
-I thank God everyday for sending His Son to walk amongst us, for forgiving our sins, and for the gift of Salvation.
-I hold onto the promise of eternal life.
-I am grateful for the gift of my children, and I am grateful I will see them again.
+I think the most important thing for me in grieving through the holidays is to focus on the season and what it represents.
+It's not about the presents, the tree, cards, food, or even the gatherings.
+Christmas is about a Messiah being born who would one day save us from this world.
+Each day, I thank God for sending His Son to walk amongst us, for forgiving our sins, and for the gift of Salvation.
+The promise of eternal life gives me hope.
+I am grateful for the gift of my children, and that I will see them again.
 They are celebrating Christmas in Heaven this year, and that brings me great comfort.

 About the author

 Deb Hadley, the Bereavement Manager at Knute Nelson Hospice, holds a Bachelor’s and Master’s degree of Education, Death and Grief Certification, and Grief to Gratitude Coaching Certification.
 With a diverse background as an Educator, Hospice Volunteer Coordinator, Hospice Spiritual Care Provider, and now Hospice Bereavement Manager, Hadley is passionate about guiding individuals through grief.

 Driven by personal experience through the loss of her children, Kaylie and Tyler, she believes in the possibility of healing after deep pain.
 Her journey from loss to purpose fuels her commitment to helping others find joy and meaning.
 Grounded in faith, Hadley integrates Christian values into her work, bringing connection to those she serves.